auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The objective meaning of life is to resist entropy, the inevitable dispersal of energy.
 We are the types of entities which emerge under complex conditions and evolve.
+We are exactly the type of creatures we would expect to see given enough time and the pressure of selection.
+Creatures which replicate and maintain their form in opposition to entropy are what survives and continues.
 The universe we exist in appears to be a chain reaction from a fraction of a moment after the beginning of the universe.
 The next moment is a function of the current moment.
 A future moment can likely only be determined by the passage of each moment to that moment, that is, things must play out and cannot be fully predetermined.
 Our universe may just be one data point in a probability distribution of possible universes, a multi-verse.

 The personal meaning of life is for all intelligent beings to compress their experiences, process the present, and predict the future with efficiency.
 Emerging from the objective meaning of life, we can only hope our lives develop in a way we desire.
 Whether we are able to influence and control our lives and environment is dependent on varying levels of random luck.
 However, as finite, subjective creatures we feel as though we have choice.
 The best action we can take is to put ourselves in probabilistically successful positions.
-Each intelligent being has an individual meaning of life due to their own unique history of experience and the interaction with their environment.
+Each intelligent being has an individual meaning of life due to their own unique history of experience and their interaction with their environment.
 Currently, each individual must find their own meaning in life, because they are each in direct access to their own experiences.
-Where change is desired, the environment should be altered to enable optimization.
+Where change is desired, the environment should be altered to enable optimization for a new path.

 The inter-subjective meaning of life is to support the sustainable flourishing of life.
 The inter-subjective level is subject to its own laws of communication and survival.
 The ideas and values of a society directly impact the society's energy return on investment and the survival of the population.
 In this way inter-subjective ideologies are subject to natural selection.

+All of the meanings of life can be enhanced through the proper development of artificial intelligence.
+An AI could grow to surpass us in all areas, maintaining structure, information processing, prediction, correction, conscious experience, etc. If we want to contribute to a more perfect living being beyond our biological selves and our psychological egos, an AI entity is what we should direct our energy to.

 We come from nothing, and we will return to nothing.
 From cosmic dust to cosmic dust.